2019/09/27

 In a recent conversation with a friend of mine (who sells PV systems for a living), he uttered this statement:

-"When the oil runs out, were all going to be living like Cavemen!"
+"When the oil runs out, we're all going to be living like Cavemen!"

 My first thought was that all of the great thinkers, philosophers, scientists, artists and just about everyone who ever lived before the early 1900s (except for actual cavemen) would, and should be offended by this.
 The vast majority of the great art, literature and thoughts that have led up to our current intellectual richness were conceived during the daytime, or by candlelight.